 Travelers from along the West Coast and beyond can book a seat or berth on an Pacific Surfliner train and enjoy great coastal views and a relaxing ride.
 While in San Diego, you can also use the region's San Diego Trolley, SPRINTER and COASTER trains to explore the region by rail.

-If you're staying in and around downtown San Diego, the iconic bright red trolley will take you in and around the city.
-The San Diego Trolley provides convenient services from key locations downtown, including the Santa Fe Depot and the San Diego Convention Center, crisscrossing through downtown and out to various locations like Old Town, Mission Valley, El Cajon, Santee and San Ysidro, which is on the Mexican border.
+If you're staying almost anywhere in central San Diego, the iconic, bright red San Diego Trolley will take you to numerous points around the city.
+The trolley provides convenient services from key locations downtown, including the Santa Fe Depot and the San Diego Convention Center, crisscrossing through downtown and out to locations such as Old Town, Mission Valley, El Cajon, Santee and San Ysidro, on the Mexican border.
 The new UC San Diego Blue Line Extension also expands service northward to Clairemont, the UCSD/La Jolla area and the Westfield UTC shopping center.

-There are three trolley lines (UC San Diego Blue, Orange and Sycuan Green) that service the downtown San Diego communities and beyond, covering 53 miles of double-track railway and 53 stations total.
-Trolley and bus adult fares are inexpensive and children aged 5 and under ride for free.
-Trolleys run an average of every 15 minutes, 7 minutes during peak and 30 minutes during off-peak hours.
+There are three trolley lines (Blue, Orange and Green) that service the downtown San Diego communities and beyond, covering 65 miles of double-track railway and 62 stations total.
+Trolley and bus adult fares are inexpensive and children 5 and under ride for free.
+Trolleys run an average of every 15 minutes — seven minutes during peak hours and 30 minutes at off-peak.

 For current information on Bus and Trolley Service, visit the San Diego Metropolitan Transit System.